Introduction

 An individual-based membership means that, upon submission, a member profile will be created for the individual (based on the Member Contact Fields).

-• Confirmation Email Message Text: This text will appear in the confirmation email that goes out to the applicant upon submission.
+- Confirmation Email Message Text: This text will appear in the confirmation email that goes out to the applicant upon submission.

-In order for the confirmation email to be sent, there MUST be an email address field on the form for the member profile (the Email field under Member Contact Fields), and it must be filled out by the applicant.
+For the confirmation email to be sent, there MUST be an email address field on the form for the member profile (the Email field under Member Contact Fields), and it must be filled out by the applicant.
 An email address field for the main contact will not meet this requirement.
 The best practice is to set this field as required so that it cannot be left blank.

 Click here for more details and best practices on each Form Settings option.